bifurcation/expect-ct/draft-stark-expect-ct.md

 the header was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.

-If the header field includes a `report-uri` directive, and the connection does not comply with the UA's CT Policy (i.e. the connection is not CT-qualified), then the UA MUST send a report to the specified `report-uri` as specified in
-{{reporting-expect-ct-failure}}.

-If the header field contains the `enforce` directive and the connection complies with the UA's CT Policy (i.e. the connection is CT-qualified), then the UA MUST
+If the connection complies with the UA's CT Policy (i.e. the connection is CT-qualified), then the UA MUST either:
-either:

 - Note the host as a Known Expect-CT Host if it is not already so noted (see
   {{noting-expect-ct}}), or
-- Update the UA's cached information for the Known Expect-CT Host if the `max-age` or `report-uri` header field value directives convey information different from that already maintained by the UA.
+- Update the UA's cached information for the Known Expect-CT Host if the `enforce`, `max-age`, or `report-uri` header field value directives convey information different from that already maintained by the UA.
 If the `max-age` directive has a value of 0, the UA MUST remove its cached Expect-CT information if the host was previously noted as a Known Expect-CT Host, and MUST NOT note this host as a Known Expect-CT Host if it is not already noted.

-If the header field contains the `enforce` directive and the connection does not comply with the UA's CT Policy (i.e. is not CT-qualified), then the UA MUST NOT note this host as a Known Expect-CT Host.
+If the connection does not comply with the UA's CT Policy (i.e. is not CT-qualified), then the UA MUST NOT note this host as a Known Expect-CT Host.

+If the header field includes a `report-uri` directive, and the connection does not comply with the UA's CT Policy (i.e. the connection is not CT-qualified), and the UA has not already sent an Expect-CT report for this connection, then the UA SHOULD send a report to the specified `report-uri` as specified in
+{{reporting-expect-ct-failure}}.

 If a UA receives more than one Expect-CT header field in an HTTP response message over secure transport, then the UA MUST process only the first Expect-CT